banchan86/harp-tech.github.io_ref/tutorials/hobgoblin-acquisition.md

 ### Exercise 1: Acquiring Analog Input

 In the acquisition section of this tutorial we will record data from a photodiode sensor.
-Connect the photodiode to one of the analog input channels on the `Hobgoblin`.
-We will use analog input channel `0` (`GP26`) on the Pico for the examples and instructions, but you may use any of the other analog input channels as long as you change the appropriate values.
+Connect the photodiode to analog input channel `0` (`GP26`) on the `Hobgoblin`.

 (TODO: wiring diagram)

+> [!TIP]
+> You can use another sensor (such as a potentiometer, pushbutton, etc) and one of the other analog input channels by changing the appropriate properties.

 :::workflow
 ![Analog Input](../workflows/hobgoblin-helloworld.bonsai)